 Soul On Fire: YDisciple Follow Me

-A reminder that Children’s Mass is on Sunday, October 22nd at St. Patrick’s Church 1st and 11th grade and Sunday, November 12th at St. Luke’s Church with all grades are highly encourage to participate in this opportunity!
+A reminder that Children’s Mass is on Sunday, December 10th at St. Luke’s Church.
+All grades are highly encourage to participate in this opportunity!
 Please try to adjust your schedule so that they have an chance to have an active role in the church.
-Support are youth today, hence create tomorrow’s future leaders one active service at a time!

 I look forward to seeing you at the next upcoming youth event or sooner.
 Please don’t hesitate to contact me if you have any questions.